MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1a3--call-has-not-returned-watchdog-timeout-livedump.md

 ---
 title: Bug Check 1A3 CALL_HAS_NOT_RETURNED_WATCHDOG_TIMEOUT_LIVEDUMP
-description: The CALL_HAS_NOT_RETURNED_WATCHDOG_TIMEOUT_LIVEDUMP bug check has a value of 0x000001A3.
+description: The CALL_HAS_NOT_RETURNED_WATCHDOG_TIMEOUT_LIVEDUMP live dump has a value of 0x000001A3.
 keywords: ["Bug Check 0x1A3 CALL_HAS_NOT_RETURNED_WATCHDOG_TIMEOUT_LIVEDUMP", "CALL_HAS_NOT_RETURNED_WATCHDOG_TIMEOUT_LIVEDUMP"]
 ms.author: domars
-ms.date: 04/19/2018
+ms.date: 05/25/2018
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-devices